apple1417/bl-sdk-mods/Onezerker/Readme.md

 ## Changelog

+### Onezerker v1.7
+Updated to use some of the new features from SDK version 0.7.8.
+Most notably, the enabled state is now saved over game launches.

 ### Onezerker v1.6
 Scrolling while gunzerking is now bidirectional.
 Also contains all sorts of internal tweaks that should prevent this from affecting other player or enemies.